RavenProject/Ravencoin/community/README.md

     * REST API to RPC (business specific)
     * REST API to memos/messages
 * Core
-    * Asset Exchange Proxy (simulate sending an ASSET like ravend does for RVN)
+    * Asset Exchange Proxy (simulate sending an ASSET like ravend does for YAI)
     * Improved messaging/memo RPC calls
     * 24 word - master key (not seed) - direct to/from master xprv and pub
     * Local Filter (whitelist/blacklist) for assets